parrondo/mql5-json-api/README.md

 ## Installation

 1. Install ZeroMQ for MQL5 [https://github.com/dingmaotu/mql-zmq](https://github.com/dingmaotu/mql-zmq)
-2. Put `include/Json.mqh` from this repo to your MetaEditor `include` directoty.
+2. Put `include/JsonAPI` from this repo to your MetaEditor `include` folder.
-3. Download and compile `experts/JsonAPI.mq5` script.
+3. Put `experts/JsonAPI.mq5` from this repo to your MetaEditor `experts` folder.
+4. Compile JsonAPI.mq5
-4. Check if Metatrader 5 automatic trading is allowed.
+5. Check if Metatrader 5 automatic trading is allowed.
-5. Attach the script to a chart in Metatrader 5.
+6. Attach the script to a chart in Metatrader 5.
-6. Allow DLL import in dialog window.
+7. Allow DLL import in dialog window.
-7. Check if the ports are free to use. (default:`15555`,`15556`, `15557`,`15558`)
+8. Check if the ports are free to use. (default:`15555`,`15556`, `15557`,`15558`)

 ## Documentation

 The script uses four ZeroMQ sockets:

-1. `System socket` - recives requests from client and replies 'OK'
+1. `System socket` - receives requests from client and replies 'OK'
 2. `Data socket` - pushes data to client depending on the request via System socket.
 3. `Live socket` - automatically pushes last candle when it closes.
 4. `Streaming socket` - automatically pushes last transaction info every time it happens.

-The idea is to send requests via `System socket` and recieve results/errors via `Data socket`.
+The idea is to send requests via `System socket` and receive results/errors via `Data socket`.
 Event handlers should be created for `Live socket` and `Streaming socket` because the server sends data to theese sockets automatically.
 See examples in [Live data and streaming events](#live-data-and-streaming-events) section.

 `System socket` request uses default JSON dictionary: